Nivea Skin Firming & Toning Gel-Cream Review

 Review

-Results you may expect from using Nivea Skin Firming & Toning Gel-Cream:
+Does Nivea Skin Firming & Toning Gel-Cream Work?

-Quite moisturizing: Nivea Skin Firming & Toning Gel-Cream has a moisturizing rating of 4.4 out of 10.
+According to CreamScan analysis, Nivea Skin Firming & Toning Gel-Cream is quite moisturizing, with a moisturizing rating of 4.4 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 1.5 out of 10 and a high humectancy of 7.3 out of 10, primarily due to the high content of Glycerin (est. ≈5.0%).